The English for Speakers of Other Languages (ESL) Test is designed to measure the English skills of non-native English speakers.

 What if I test out of the program altogether?

-If you are placed out of ESL based on your test score, you will then take the standard Placement Test to determine appropriate placement in English and math courses.
+If you are placed out of ESL based on your test score, you will be instructed on how to complete the Directed Self-Placement (DSP) surveys to determine appropriate placement in English and math courses